-Coherently with HOPE’s mission to improve the healthcare of citizens throughout Europe and high standards of hospital care, HOPE’s activities have focused more and more on the the topic of patient safety and quality of care.
+Coherently with HOPE mission to improve the healthcare of citizens throughout Europe and high standards of hospital care, over the years HOPE activities have focused more and more on the the topic of patient safety and quality of care.

 HOPE Exchange Programme